nuodb/terraform-provider-nuodbaas/README.md

 1. Create a file named `example.tf` from the content above.
 2. Run `terraform init` to initialize your Terraform workspace.
-Since the local filesystem mirror is being used, this command will display a warning about missing checksums that can be ignored.
 3. Run `terraform apply` to create the project and database.
 In this step, you will be prompted to confirm that you want to create the resources.
 Resource creation will be aborted unless you enter `yes`.